earthly/website/blog/_posts/2022-09-08-devetools-for-k8s.md

 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?